Massage Therapy Business Tips

 Beyond geographic location, session length and type, a few other things influence what you'll pay.

 Pricing varies widely based on experience, location, and overhead.
 Many independent therapists offer competitive rates and a more personalized experience.
+In this instance, your geographic competition, and specialized skillset or types of massage you offer are what matter most.

 In clinical settings, massage is often part of a broader treatment plan.
 Rates vary, and some services may qualify for partial insurance coverage if deemed medically necessary.